yrochat/sony_personal_data/README.md

 3. After one month, you receive a file with your personal data.
 It comes with a password.
 I had to try a few apps before one worked, so try a few options before complaining to them.
 4. Download this folder on your computer.

-    1. The green button named "Code".
+    1. Find the green button named "Code" and open the menu.
     2. Choose "Download ZIP".
-    3. Unzip it.
+    3. Unzip.

 5. Move the file you received<sup>[2](#myfootnote2)</sup> in the previous folder.
 6. Launch `sony_analysis.Rmd`, [make sure the required packages are installed](http://web.cs.ucla.edu/~gulzar/rstudio/index.html), then Run the whole script and get blown by the time you spent playing video games.